Pastoral Care

 Homebound Visitors

-Grace trained five Homebound Visitors to connect with members who are no longer able to attend Grace as often as they would like.
+Grace has a team of trained Homebound Visitors who regularly connect with members who are no longer able to attend worship as often as they would like.

 Company of Deacons